 For Aboriginal and Torres Strait Islander peoples, the strength of personal identity is often connected to culture, country and family.

 There are some stories from Aboriginal and Torres Strait Islander peoples below.
-Maybe something like this is happening to you, or to someone you know.
-Troubles like these can affect how you are feeling, and that can also affect your family and your community or mob.
+Maybe you or someone you know can relate to these stories.
+Issues like these can affect how you are feeling, and can also affect your family and your community or mob.

 You can yarn to someone at the Aboriginal and/or Torres Strait Islander medical or health service, or on the phone if you like, with the 24-hour helpline.
 You can also use online chat services.
 There are some suggested resources below.

-It’s important to look after yourself and make healthy choices that can help you to feel good.
-There are ideas on keeping well in the meaningful life section on this website.
+It's important to look after yourself and make healthy choices that can help you to feel good.
+There are ideas on keeping well on our meaningful life section on this website.

 A closer look